arghyac35/aria-telegram-mirror-bot/heroku_guide.md

 3. Add the below variables one by one

 	* All the URLs should be direct and publicly accessible, Example of a CONFIG_URL https://gist.githubusercontent.com/arghyac35/04c2e78a89f00b21303dd45274b2c4c4/raw/4182c22062b80072b82ab0c290ed40784752dd48/.constants.js.
-	* It will be easier to create this URLs using secret github gists
+	* It will be easier to create this URLs using secret github [gists](https://gist.github.com/), don't create public gists cause this files will contain you credentials
 	```
 	CLIENT_SECRET
 	CREDENTIALS